-- Establishing a perimeter and preserving the crime scene until all evidence has been processed or until being relieved of the post - Photographing the crime scene and videotaping when appropriate - Sketching and diagramming the crime scene when appropriate - Protecting, collecting, and preserving physical evidence - Documenting the names of personnel who enter the crime scene and the time they enter and leave - Ensuring chain of custody for all evidence transferred in the field
+- Establishing a perimeter well beyond the area where evidence may be located and preserving the crime scene until all evidence has been processed or until being relieved of the post - Photographing the crime scene and videotaping when appropriate - Sketching and diagramming the crime scene when appropriate - Protecting, collecting, and preserving physical evidence - Limit all subjects and personnel from entering, regardless of the person's position or rank. - If any individual insists on the need to enter the crime scene area, the officer securing the crime scene will document the person's name, time of entry and exit, and reason stated for entry on the Crime Scene Personnel Log.
+The individual making entry should be requested to initial the log. - Ensuring chain of custody for all evidence transferred in the field